Jay Silverheels: Death

-Silverheels suffered a stroke in 1976, and the following year, Clayton Moore – his co-star on The Lone Ranger – rode an American Paint Horse in Silverheels' honor in the Pasadena Tournament of Roses Parade.
+Silverheels suffered a stroke in 1976, and the following year, Clayton Moore – his co-star on The Lone Ranger – rode an American Paint Horse in Silverheels's honor in the Pasadena Tournament of Roses Parade.
 Silverheels died on March 5, 1980, from a stroke, at age 67, in Calabasas, California.
 He was cremated at Chapel of the Pines Crematory, and his ashes were returned to the Six Nations Reserve in Ontario.
+His cenotaph sits at Forest Lawn Memorial Park (Glendale) in Glendale, California.

 Legacy

 In 1993, Silverheels was inducted into the Hall of Great Western Performers at the National Cowboy & Western Heritage Museum in Oklahoma City, Oklahoma.
-He was named to the Western New York Entertainment Hall of Fame, and his portrait hangs in Buffalo, New York's Shea's Buffalo Theatre.
-He has a star on the Hollywood Walk of Fame at 6538 Hollywood Boulevard.
+He was named to the Western New York Entertainment Hall of Fame, and his portrait hangs in Shea's Performing Arts Center in Buffalo, New York.
+He has a star on the Hollywood Walk of Fame at 6538 Hollywood Boulevard, awarded on July 17, 1979.
 First Americans in the Arts honored Silverheels with their Life Achievement Award.

 In 1997, Silverheels was inducted, under the name Harry "Tonto" Smith, into the Canadian Lacrosse Hall of Fame in the Veteran Player category in recognition of his lacrosse career during the 1930s.

 A fictionalized version of Silverheels appears in the Thrilling Adventure Hour serialized segment "Tales from the Black Lagoon".

-His friend Milan Smith promised himself that he would name a horse after Silverheels.
-The horse was named, "Hi Ho Silverheels".
+His friend Milan Smith, a trainer and racehorse owner, promised that he would name a horse after Silverheels.
+He named a pacer "Hi Ho Silverheels".